-Between 20% and 25% of the recorded human cases of salmonellosis are domestic in origin showing that domestic food products of animal origin represent a minor risk with regard to Salmonella infection in humans.
 In 2002, it was shown that two clones of S. Typhimurium in the wild fauna (wild birds and hedgehogs) represented a risk for human infection (9).
 Such wild animal reservoirs may also be considered a risk for farm animals, and S. Typhimurium is isolated most frequently from swine and cattle.
 However, the prevalence of S. Typhimurium is low, and it may be assumed that farm animal populations have been and still are quite well protected from these reservoirs.

-Lymph node samples from three cattle herds and one slaughter pig herd tested positive for Salmonella in 2020.
-All the herds were followed up by sampling of faeces from different animal species, feed and the environment, and all samples were negative.
+Lymph node samples from one slaughter pig herd tested positive for S. Typhimurium in 2021.
+The herd was followed up by sampling of faeces from different animal species, feed and the environment in the farm, and all samples were negative.

 The number of swab and lymph node samples examined from swine and cattle should be at least 3,000 per year.
-The required sample size was not reached for all the populations investigated in 2020 because of the Covid-19 pandemic, but the programme still documented a very low Salmonella prevalence in the examined populations.
+The required sample size was reached for all populations except swab samples from sows in 2021, but the programme still documented a very low Salmonella prevalence in the examined populations.

-The results from the Salmonella surveillance programmes in 2020 are in agreement with previous years that the Norwegian cattle, swine and poultry populations are only sporadically infected with Salmonella.
+The results from the Salmonella surveillance programmes in 2021 are in agreement with previous years that the Norwegian cattle, swine and poultry populations are only sporadically infected with Salmonella.
 The estimated prevalence has been below 0.5% in the examined populations for all years the surveillance programmes have run.